aluna026/body_position_classification_ms/README.md

 # Infant Body Position Classification
 [![DOI](https://zenodo.org/badge/600120718.svg)](https://zenodo.org/badge/latestdoi/600120718)

-This repository contains the data and code in support of the manuscript "Long-form recording of infant body position in the home using wearable inertial sensors".
+This repository contains the data and code in support of the manuscript [Long-form recording of infant body position in the home using wearable inertial sensors](https://doi.org/10.3758/s13428-023-02236-9).
 There are two main pieces.

 First, the folder "group_split_comparison" contains the windowed motion feature data used to train and test models, and has a script that runs the classification process (exporting results to the "data" folder).
 This computation takes a long time, and so is separated from the RMarkdown manuscript.
 The results of this calculation already appear in "data", so do not need to be re-run by someone who would like to reproduce the manuscript.